 - How to enhance your Jakarta EE stack with Microprofile API to build robust Microservices

-- How to turn Jakarta EE applications into Thorntail Microservices
+- How to turn your Jakarta EE applications in Microservices using WildFly bootable jar.

 Part I: Developing Jakarta EE applications on WildFly

-Getting started with WildFly covers the installation of the server platform and introduces the Java EE 8 platform most significant changes.
+Getting started with WildFly covers the installation of the server platform and introduces the Jakarta EE platform.
 You will learn as well how to install the tools required for developing applications

-Getting ready for development discusses the basic steps for configuring the foundation of your Maven projects using the available WildFly archetypes.
+Getting ready for development discusses the basic steps for configuring the foundation of your Maven projects using the available archetypes or creating your custom archetype.

 Programming Servlet is a first access to application development using the long-lived Servlet API.
-The chapter spans from the basics to the new Java EE 7 non-blocking I/O feature and Java EE 8 new Servlet Push.
+The chapter spans from the basics to advanced features such as non-blocking I/O and the Servlet Push.

-Developing Enterprise Java Beans, is about developing applications using the available EJB types, thus including the basic Stateless and Stateful beans, and the other variants (EJB Timers and Singleton EJB).
+Developing Jakarta Enterprise Beans, is about developing applications using the available EJB types, thus including the basic Stateless and Stateful beans, and the other variants (EJB Timers and Singleton EJB).

 Java Server Faces covers the Java Server Faces API with particular focus on building applications using Facelets, shaping navigation between JSF views and the new exciting features of Java Server Faces 2.2

-Learning the Java Persistence API after a quick introduction to Java Persistence API, describes how to set up a proof of concept project, how to spice it up using JPA 2.1 new features.
-Finally, this chapter describes some advanced development strategies such as Caching data and Listeners.
+Learning the Persistence API describes how to set up a proof of concept project using data persistence, how to spice it up using JPA advanced features.
+Finally, this chapter describes some advanced development strategies such as caching data and Listeners.

 Developing applications with WebSockets teaches you how to leverage a full client-server WebSockets application including advanced examples using Encoders/Decoders and Asynchronous communication.

-Developing SOAP based Web services discusses about creating, deploying, and testing web services using the JBoss JAX-WS implementation (Apache CXF) and avanced features such as JAX-WS Handlers.
+Developing SOAP based Web services discusses creating, deploying, and testing SOAP web services and advanced features such as SOAP Handlers.

-Developing applications with JMS introduces the basics of the messaging service, showing off how to use the new JMS 2.0 API to code producers and consumers and how to create remote WildFly JMS clients.
+Coding applications with JMS introduces the basics of the messaging service, showing off how to code producers and consumers and how to create both local and remote WildFly JMS clients for ArtemisMQ.

 JSON Processing discusses, after a quick introduction to JSON Structure, some practical aspects of JSON such as creating and parsing JSON models using the Object Model API and the JSON Streaming API.

-Batch Processing covers Batch jobs and its specification language as specified by JSR-352.
+Batch Processing covers Batch jobs and its specification language.
 In this chapter, you will learn the two core components of batch jobs: Chunks and Batchlets and some advanced concepts such as Flows and Decision flows.

-Java EE Concurrency introduces the Java EE Concurrency API (JSR 236) which outlines a standard way for executing more tasks in parallel on a Java EE Container using a set of Managed resources.
+Jakarta Concurrency outlines a standard way for executing more tasks in parallel on a Jakarta EE Container using a set of Managed resources.